SDS Registered Students

 Services

 Once you have completed your initial intake appointment and been approved for disability-based accommodations, you are a student “registered” with SDS.
-Registered students are welcome to contact SDS staff members for appointments to discuss accommodation questions or concerns year-round.
+Registered students can contact SDS staff members for appointments to discuss accommodation questions or concerns year-round.

-• Accommodation questions for already registered SDS students can be answered by contacting a staff member directly through email, by contacting the SDS general office email or office phone line at (410) 455-2459, or by making an appointment in their online Accommodate student portal.
+• Accommodation questions for already registered SDS students can be answered by contacting a staff member directly through email, the SDS general office email, or the office phone line at (410) 455-2459 or by making an appointment in their online Accommodate student portal.

 Upon accommodation approval, the next step is to have your accommodation letters sent to your faculty members.
 You must submit a “Semester Request” every semester you want your letters sent out.